-- 1. Navigate to the Define access code parameter ($\rightarrow \triangleq 138$). - 2.
-Maximum of 16-digit character string comprising numbers, letters and special characters as the access code.
+1. Navigate to the Define access code parameter ($\rightarrow \implies 139$).

+2. Maximum of 16-digit character string comprising numbers, letters and special characters as the access code.

-- 3. Enter the access code again in the Confirm access code parameter (→ 138) to confirm. - → The 🗈 symbol appears in front of all write-protected parameters. - - If the access code is lost: Resetting the access code $\rightarrow \triangleq 142$. - The user role with which the user is currently logged in is displayed in Access status parameter. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 60$ - The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view. - The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.
+- 3. Enter the access code again in the Confirm access code parameter (→ 🗎 139) to confirm. - ← The 🖻 symbol appears in front of all write-protected parameters. - Disabling parameter write protection via access code $\rightarrow \square$ 60. - If the access code is lost: Resetting the access code $\rightarrow \cong 143$. - The user role with which the user is currently logged in is displayed in Access status parameter. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \cong 60$ - The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view. - The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.